-- c.
-By last name; - d.
-By first name; - e.
+- a.
+By last name; - b.
+By first name; - c.
 By date of name being first submitted to Secretary of State (earliest to latest) - 3.
 The Sponsor must also submit a signature card for each Paid Canvasser at the time of filing the petition.
-An example of a sufficient signature card is on page 63 of this book.
+An example of a sufficient signature card is on page 65 of this book.